 By Meghan Welch

 The interior team at Elliott Aviation has been transforming business aircraft for nearly 20 years.
-We’ve completed hundreds of interiors from simple seat refurbishments, to the most complicated cabin floor plan changes for aircraft from around the world.
+We’ve completed hundreds of aircraft interiors, from simple seat refurbishments to the most complicated cabin floor plan changes for aircraft from around the world.
 After the design session, our aircraft interior refurbishments are carried into a four-stage process.

 The design session of an aircraft interior refurbishment is a fun and highly collaborative experience that involves sessions to get to know the aircraft operator’s personality.
-We work with the customers to gain an understanding of their favorite color combinations, and preferred fabrics and leathers.
+We work with the customers to gain an understanding of their favorite color combinations and preferred fabrics and leathers.
 During this process, we often request pictures of their favorite home furnishings or personal vehicles.
 We also find out their personal preferences in flight in regards to cabinetry functionality.
-All of these steps are done to design a custom interior that fits both their functional needs and their personality.
+These steps are done to design a custom interior that fits both their functional needs and personality.

-For many different models of aircraft, our custom Elliott Aviation Envision 3D system allows customers to view what their aircraft interior will look like before the project begins.
-It allows us to change materials in real time so customers can refine their final material selections.
+For many different aircraft models, our custom Elliott Aviation Envision 3D system allows customers to view what their aircraft interior will look like before the project begins.
+It allows us to change materials in real-time so customers can refine their final material selections.
 Design sessions can be completed at Elliott Aviation’s headquarters in Moline, IL, or remotely.
 Find out more about the design process or view our galleries here.

 At Elliott Aviation, a major aircraft interior refurbishment happens in a four-stage process.

 The first stage of an aircraft interior refurbishment includes an incoming evaluation of the aircraft.
 Our quality control and aircraft interior shop teams inspect the aircraft interior for any incoming damage, scratches, or other areas of concern.
 Our team archives photos for reference.